On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Related Work

-Several prior works propose importance sampling methods~\citep{precup2000eligibility} to reduce sampling error without further data collection.
-In the \RL{} setting, \citet{hanna2021importance} showed that reweighting off-policy data according to an estimated behavior policy can correct sampling error and improve policy evaluation.
+\textbf{Importance Sampling for Sampling Error Reduction.} Several prior works propose importance sampling methods~\citep{precup2000eligibility} to reduce sampling error without further data collection.
+In the RL setting, \citet{hanna2021importance} showed that reweighting off-policy data according to an estimated behavior policy can correct sampling error and improve policy evaluation. \citet{liu2024doubly} compute a globally optimal behavior policy using an offline dataset. \citet{papini2024policy} focused on finding a behavior policy that minimizes the variance of importance-weighted policy gradient estimates.
 Similar methods have been studied for temporal difference learning~\citep{Pavse2020ReducingSE} and policy evaluation in the bandit setting \citep{li2015toward, narita2019efficient}.
-Conservative Data Sharing (CDS)~\citep{yu2021conservative} reduces sampling error by selectively integrating offline data from multiple tasks.
-Our work instead focuses on additional data collection to reduce sampling error.
+Conservative Data Sharing~\citep{yu2021conservative} reduces sampling error by selectively integrating offline data from multiple tasks.
+While these works reduce sampling error by reweighting existing data, our work focuses on whether we can reduce sampling error \textit{during data collection}.
+Moreover, works like \citet{liu2024doubly} require a large amount of offline data (\textit{e.g.}, 1000 trajectories) to accurately compute a behavior policy, but in online on-policy RL, agents typically collect only a few trajectories between policy updates.

-The method we introduce permits data collected in one iteration of policy optimization to be re-used in future iterations rather than discarded as typically done by on-policy algorithms.
+\textbf{On-Policy Learning with Off-Policy Data.} As we will discuss in Section~\ref{sec:props}, the method we introduce permits data collected in one iteration of policy optimization to be re-used in future iterations rather than discarded as typically done by on-policy algorithms.
 Prior work has attempted to avoid discarding data by combining off-policy and on-policy updates with separate loss functions or by using alternative gradient estimates~\citep{wang2016sample,gu2016q,gu2017interpolated,fakoor2020p3o, ODonoghue2016PGQCP, queeney_2021_geppo}.
 In contrast, our method modifies the sampling distribution at each iteration so that the entire data set of past and newly collected data matches the expected distribution under the current policy.